Application Opens: 6/5/2024

 Inspired by the work of Headwaters Foundation, the Arlene & Michael Rosen Foundation is issuing unrestricted general operating funds for San Diego County.
 GO Grant is a quick turnaround award of $10,000 in General Operating funds.
 The entire premise of GO Grant is built on trust.
 There is no need for extensive applications, reports, or site visits.
 We trust your organization and know you’re making a positive impact!
 Learn more about our trust-based approach.

-Curtis Howard, 2024 AMRF grantee, specializes in the areas of homelessness, gangs, and substance use and is the founder of Your Connect Inc., a nonprofit focusing on alternatives to incarceration and reintegration.
-He is also the Lead Organizer for All of Us or None, a national organization that advocates for formerly incarcerated people.
-Curtis authored two books written in prison “Cellmates”, and most recently “Who’s Left”.
-Additionally, he serves on the San Diego Continuum of Care board and is a member of the Ad Hoc Committee On Addressing Homelessness Among Black San Diegans.
+Curtis Howard, AMRF community partner and advisor, focuses on homelessness and prison abolition.
+He founded Your Connect Inc., a nonprofit committed to offering alternatives to incarceration and supporting reintegration.
+As Lead Organizer for All of Us or None, a national grassroots civil and human rights organization, he passionately advocates for the rights and dignity of formerly incarcerated individuals.
+Curtis is also an accomplished author of two books penned during his incarceration: “Cellmates” and his latest work, “Who’s Left.”
+Additionally, he contributes to the San Diego Continuum of Care board and actively participates in the Ad Hoc Committee on Addressing Homelessness Among Black San Diegans.

 Why we’re launching in San Diego County